An air purifier can help with pet allergies.

 What Causes Pet Allergies?
 Cat Or Dog?

 A lot of people think pet dander is all cat or dog hair.
 It’s so much more than that.
 Pet dander is flecks of skin shed by rodents, hamsters, guinea pigs, birds, and other warm-blooded animals with fur or feather.
-Whenever your pet scratches, shakes, and moves, the tiny bits of dead skin will fall off and stay suspended in the air for an extended period of time.
-The jagged shape, sticky skin flakes will eventually settle on your upholstery, sofa, carpets, curtains, bedding, and spread throughout the home causing a chain allergic reaction.
+Whenever your pet scratches, shakes and moves, the tiny bits of dead skin will fall off and stay suspended in the air for an extended period of time.
+The jagged, sticky skin flakes will eventually settle on your upholstery, sofa, carpets, curtains, bedding and spread throughout the home, causing a chain allergic reaction.

-The protein in cats is called the Fel d I while the proteins in dogs are called Can f I and Can f II.
+The protein in cats is called the Fel d I, while the proteins in dogs are called Can f I and Can f II.
 Cat allergies are more common at home but are often triggered by dried saliva than pet hair.
 For dog allergies, it is usually dandruff from fur that is causing the trouble.
-There are 2 times more people allergic to cats than dogs, according to the latest studies.
+According to the latest studies, there are 2 times more people allergic to cats than dogs.

 More Ways To Deal With Pet Allergies

 63% of American households have at least one pet based on a study from The Humane Society.
 Yet according to IQAir, 31 million Americans are allergic to pets and 30% of them have asthma.
 That is 3 out of 10 people have some form of pet allergies.
-While it is still possible to outgrow your allergies, in this post we are pushing more towards an air purifier solution, there are few ways you can alleviate your cat or dog allergies while keeping your spouse, kids, and yourself happy.
+While it is still possible to outgrow your allergies, we are pushing more towards an air purifier solution; there are a few ways you can alleviate your cat or dog allergies while keeping your spouse, kids, and yourself happy.

 - Vacuum daily - A clean house is very important to curb pet dander and hair from spreading.
-Wipe away dust particulates on sofa, table, shelf, and bed to prevent it from being stirred back up.
-For those that have carpets at home, vacuum back and forth as it is filled with dust mites and germs.
-Remember to wear a mask and have an air purifier running to capture all fallen allergens when you are performing housecleaning.
+Wipe away dust particulates on the sofa, table, shelf, and bed to prevent it from being stirred back up.
+For those with carpets at home, vacuum back and forth as it is filled with dust mites and germs.
+Remember to wear a mask and have an air purifier running to capture all fallen allergens when performing housecleaning.
 When possible, opt for mites-resistant hypoallergenic pillows, bed sheets, or upholstery.

 - Limit pet activity space - Especially in the bedroom where we spent most of our time in there.
 By restricting the area your cat or dog can access with pet gates, you can contain the spread of pet dander and odors in the house.
 In any case, never take away your pet's freedom by caging them.